 Walk with a Researcher

-The 2017 JDRF TELUS Walk to Cure Diabetes is coming up soon, and we have something special planned for our top fundraisers!
+The 2018 Sun Life Walk to Cure Diabetes for JDRF is coming up soon, and we have something special planned for our top fundraisers!
 Participants in Montreal, Toronto, Calgary, Edmonton and Vancouver who raised $5000 or more will have the opportunity to Walk With a Researcher.
 Some of the brightest minds in type 1 diabetes will be joining us on June 11th, and are excited to talk about new developments in type 1 diabetes research!
 We are incredibly grateful to our researchers for graciously agreeing to share their knowledge and time at our Walks.
 What a great reason to step up your fundraising efforts.
 Contact us for more details at email@example.com.

 Dr. Anne M. Pesenacker, Vancouver